 On the back of rising life expectancy in Singapore, the CPF Lifelong Income For the Elderly (LIFE) was introduced in 2009.
 Since then, the average life expectancy of Singaporeans has increased to 83.5 years today from 81.4 years.

-CPF LIFE replaced the Retirement Sum Scheme as the default CPF payout scheme for Singaporeans in our retirement.
+CPF LIFE replaced the old Retirement Sum Scheme (RSS) as the default CPF payout scheme for Singaporeans in our retirement.
 While younger Singaporeans and PRs will find themselves on the CPF LIFE scheme when they turn 55, the Retirement Sum Scheme is currently the main retirement payout plan for those born before 1958.

 Who Will Still Be On the Retirement Sum Scheme?

 There are three main groups of people who will find the Retirement Sum Scheme still relevant to them today.

-As mentioned, the first group are those who were already receiving payouts from the Retirement Sum Scheme before CPF LIFE was introduced in 2009.
-Of course, when CPF LIFE was launched, they had the option to switch to the new scheme.
+As mentioned, the first group includes seniors who were already receiving payouts from the Retirement Sum Scheme before CPF LIFE was introduced in 2009.
+When CPF LIFE was launched, they had the option to switch to the new scheme.
 Those who didn’t are still on the Retirement Sum Scheme today.
 These members can still decide to switch to CPF LIFE at any time before they turn 80.

 The second group of people are those who were born before 1958, but have not yet begun their Retirement Sum Scheme withdrawals.
 This is because CPF LIFE was launched with an auto-inclusion criteria that required only those born in 1958 or after to mandatorily join the CPF LIFE scheme, if they are able to.
 This second group of people who were born before 1958 (and turn 65 this year) can choose to remain on the Retirement Sum Scheme or switch over to CPF LIFE.

 The third group is those who fail to meet the CPF LIFE auto-inclusion criteria as stated on the CPF website:

-– Have at least $60,000 in your Retirement Account six months before you reach your payout eligibility age (PEA)
+– Have at least $60,000 in your Retirement Account when you start your monthly payouts